srstevenson/xdg-base-dirs/README.md

 # xdg

-`xdg` is a tiny Python module which provides the variables defined by the [XDG Base Directory Specification][spec], to save you from duplicating the same snippet of logic in every Python utility you write that deals with user cache, configuration, or data files.
+`xdg` is a Python module which provides functions to return paths to the directories defined by the [XDG Base Directory Specification][spec], to save you from duplicating the same snippet of logic in every Python utility you write that deals with user cache, configuration, or data files.
 It has no external dependencies.

 ## Installation